Basic and Transitional Studies

 Orientations

 Students who leave the program during or at the end of the quarter should talk to their instructor if possible before leaving.
 The teacher will put a note in their student file form about why the student left class if the reason is known.
 This includes students who inform the teacher of their reasons for dropping and those who exceed absences for unknown reasons.
-All students who have missed 20% of the quarter will be asked to rest out the following quarter and talk to the Dean about future participation.
-Students who do not complete the quarter receive the grade of NC.

-Misplaced Students
+Misplaced students

 If students feel misplaced in the first two weeks in the quarter, the student should talk to his/her instructor and get feedback about if the teacher agrees.
 If there is a large skill gap between the student and level, there is the possibility of moving up levels.
 The teacher would have to clear this through the Dean and check to see if there is space available in the next class.
-If the student is new, check the placement test on file to determine why the student was placed at this level.
-Remember that students with uneven skills are usually placed at the lower level.

-Maximum Number of Absences
+Maximum number of absences

 Students must attend 80% of their classes each quarter.
 If not, the student will not be allowed to register for the following quarter, unless there were extenuating circumstances.
-Fall, winter and spring quarters: Day: 10, Evening: 6; summer quarter: Day: 8, Evening: 4

 Tardiness